Theo Sander: Copenhagen

 On 20 July 2023, after AaB suffered relegation to the second division, Sander joined Copenhagen, on a deal until June 2028.
 He made his competitive debut for the club on 18 August, replacing an injured Kamil Grabara as starter in goal, keeping a clean sheet in a 2–0 victory against Hvidovre.
 In December 2023, Sander received surgery after suffering a knee injury, which kept him out for several months.

 In search of more playing time, on February 3, 2025, on transfer deadline day, it was confirmed that Sander moved to Danish 1st Division club Hvidovre IF on a loan deal for the rest of the season.
 On 17 July 2025, Sander was once again loaned out, this time to Danish Superliga club OB until the end of the season, with a purchase option.

+Elfsborg

+In summer 2026, Sander signed a four-year contract with Swedish club IF Elfsborg.

 Personal life

 Born in Denmark, Sander is of French and Danish descent.